Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

 They should also be added to and changed as your company grows and develops.

 You run a new campaign and something works?
-Get it in the guidelines to use going forward.
+Get it in the guidelines document to use going forward.

 Your brand guidelines are the comprehensive guide to your brand and company.
 Use them as the tool they were intended to be.